-In January 2016 it was announced that the F-35 had completed its first transatlantic crossing, this by an Italian Air Force F-35 model.
+January 2016 - It was announced that the F-35 had completed its first transatlantic crossing, this by an Italian Air Force F-35 model.
 It was also announced that the new U.S. DoD budget allots funding for up to 404 F-35 aircraft.

-In April 2016 it was announced that British squadrons have been assigned to USMC squadrons in South Carolina for F-35 training.
+April 2016 - It was announced that British squadrons have been assigned to USMC squadrons in South Carolina for F-35 training.

-In April of 2016 it was announced that the Israelis will pursue a plan to incorporate indigenous software into their stock of F-35s.
+April 2016 - It was announced that the Israelis will pursue a plan to incorporate indigenous software into their stock of F-35s.

-In May of 2016 it was announced that Denmark has selected the F-35 as its next fighter through a 27-strong procurement deal.
+May 2016 - It was announced that Denmark has selected the F-35 as its next fighter through a 27-strong procurement deal.

-In July of 2016 Israel announced that it would not be receiving its first F-35I model until December 2016.
+July 2016 - Israel announced that it would not be receiving its first F-35I model until December 2016.
 There is also high-ranking interest within the IAF to procure an additional seventeen units.
 The official rollout of the F-35I variant was had on June 22nd.